Preparing for Your Surgery

 •IMPORTANT eating instructions ◦Do NOT eat food or drink milk after midnight

-◦Water is okay until 4 hours before admission.
+•Clear liquids such as water is okay until 2 hours before admission.

 •Follow bowel preparation instructions, if ordered by your physician.